As payment technology advances, peer-to-peer (P2P) payment apps have become a staple in our daily transactions.

-Users can connect their bank accounts, debit or credit cards to fund their Cash App accounts.
-Moreover, Cash App offers users a Visa debit card that they can use to make payments in eCommerce platforms and physical stores directly from their app accounts or using withdrawals at ATMs.
+Users can connect their bank accounts, debit or credit cards to fund their Cash App accounts in addition to offering users a Visa debit card that can used in:

 As a P2P payment service, Cash App was created to facilitate transactions between friends and family.
-However, its popularity expanded its application, and now businesses accept it as a mode of payment.
+Through its popularity transactions became available through Cash App for businesses as a mode of payment for their customers.

 Part of Cash App’s allure to small merchants is that P2P payments made from Cash App to Cash App are instant and irreversible.
 For honest merchants that are tired of dealing with chargebacks, the finality P2P Cash App payments offer is the big break for which they’ve been waiting.